kmhess/SoFiA-image-pipeline/README.md

     -cm    Make channel maps for each source.
 These will be written to a multi-page pdf file in 4x5 portrait format.
     -spec  Only make spectra, no spatial images.
 May be useful for multi-line sources where the moment maps are less meaningful.
     -j     Plot the units of the moment 0 map in Jy/beam km/s.
 Only works when HI line is not requested, otherwise defaults to cm^-2 or native units.
+    -ow    Overwrite option.
+Will delete existing plots of the same name, if they exist before making new one.
 ```

 ### Examples